 The Foxeer Arrow HS1190 FPV camera is probably the only camera on the market that provides voltage OSD capability.
 And in this review we will check out the performance and how it compares to the Swift and Eagle.

-The Foxeer Arrow HS1190 is provided by HiFPV.com.
+The Foxeer Arrow HS1190 is available at Surveilzone.

 Arrow HS1190 Spec

-The Arrow camera we received is the latest version (some people call it V2).
+The Arrow camera we received is the second version (V2).
 It was improved from the previous version which had several problems including the annoying slow flashing/updating OSD.
 In the old version, it reads the voltage from the power input of the camera which means you would have to supply voltage from LiPo directly (not good due to ESC noise!)
 However they fixed it in the new version, and now there is a dedicated pin for reading battery voltage.

 - Input voltage: 5V-35V